 Prep tip: All household members should also learn how to shut off the water at the main house valve so that you don’t lose clean water.
 Once you find the valve, you should label it with a tag for easy identification.

 Looking for more information about disaster preparedness education opportunities?
-Please visit our website for information about the Community Emergency Response Team (CERT) program.
+Please visit our website for information about our emergency preparedness programs.